 - Delete empty Subfolders - If you want to keep empty sub-folders, leave this unchecked.

-- Retention Time Period - This is how long you want to keep the files/sub-folders in question.
+- Delete Contents - This is how long you want to keep the files/sub-folders in question.

 - File Names to Include - Just like in a search box, put in the criteria you wish to include in the purge.
 For instance, if you wanted to erase all document files that are left in the folder after a week, then you'd do a search for "*.doc" (All matching files within the selected folder and in subfolders will be deleted.)